oeg-upm/TINTOlib-Documentation/docs/source/distancematrix.rst

 ----------------
 To import DistanceMatrix model use:

->>> from data2Image.distancematrix import DistanceMatrix
+>>> from TINTOlib.distancematrix import DistanceMatrix
 >>> model = DistanceMatrix()

 Hyperparameters & Configuration